 (2) Enhancing the client’s emotional safeness on the interpersonal axis.

 Emotional Safeness Therapy views (1) psychological flexibility and (2) emotional safeness as two psychological pillars of mental health.
 Each of them may play more or less important role in different types of mental health problems.
-However, taking into account that the diagnostic category of depression (and dysthymia) refers to a heterogenous cluster of problems (both etiologically and in their clinical manifestations), the therapist should be prepared to work on both goals.
+However, taking into account that the diagnostic category of depression (and dysthymia) refers to a heterogenous cluster of problems, the therapist should be prepared to work on both goals simultaneously.

 The strategies of pursing the two therapeutic goals are borrowed respectively from (1) Acceptance and Commitment Therapy and (2) Compassion-Focused Therapy / evolutionary psychology.